British Academy of Film and Television Arts: Film Awards

 BAFTA's annual film awards ceremony is known as the British Academy Film Awards, or "the BAFTAs", and reward the best work of any nationality seen on British cinema screens during the preceding year.
 In 1949 the British Film Academy, as it was then known, presented the first awards for films made in 1947 and 1948.
 Since 2008 the ceremony has been held at the Royal Opera House in London's Covent Garden.
 It had been held in the Odeon cinema on Leicester Square since 2000.

 Since 2017, the BAFTA ceremony has been held at the Royal Albert Hall.
-The ceremony had been performed during April or May of each year, but since 2002 it has been held in February to precede the academy of Motion Picture Arts and Sciences' (AMPAS) Academy Awards (Oscars), even though it is not a precursor to the Academy.
+The ceremony had been performed during April or May of each year, but beginning 2002 it has been held in February to precede the Academy Awards (Oscars) in the United States, making the BAFTA Film Awards a major precursor of the eventual annual results of the Oscar ceremonies since.

 In order for a film to be considered for a BAFTA nomination, its first public exhibition must be displayed in a cinema and it must have a UK theatrical release for no fewer than seven days of the calendar year that corresponds to the upcoming awards.
 A movie must be of feature-length and movies from all countries are eligible in all categories, with the exception of the Alexander Korda Award for Outstanding British Film and Outstanding Debut which are for British films or individuals only.